Quick Start

 Server = https://public-repo.com/aur.chaotic.cx/$repo/$arch

-In the F-Droid app Settings → Repositories → Add:
+In the F-Droid app, go to Settings → Repositories → Add:

 https://public-repo.com/fdroid-repo/